-In the wake of the upcoming European Championship, most Brits are turning towards their national side skipper to see which players make it in the final England football squad for the upcoming UEFA Euro 2020.
+In the wake of the upcoming European Championship, most Brits, apart from checking online bookies for offers like Matchbook Bonus Code, are turning towards their national side skipper to see which players make it in the final England football squad for the upcoming UEFA Euro 2020.
 Historically speaking, the England national team has mainly had players who play in the domestic Premier League.
 As far as Newcastle players go, there hasn’t been a lot of them representing their home country in major tournaments.

 Newcastle United has had a number of English players filling their ranks along the years.
 Most of them were prominent players held in high regard in the Premier League, but even in their heyday not many of them managed to earn a call up for an England football team.